syedmfuad/submarket_comp/README.md

 ## submarket 5_5.R
 Demographic data by submarkets dileneated by Fully Endogenized Finite Mixture Modeling with Atlanta housing data for five submarkets.

-## all submarkets_5.R
-Regressions by submarkets and mapping.
-Part of the Atlanta race paper to determine is black neighborhoods play higher property tax than non-black neighborhoods.